 The Cressi Isla Dive Boots come in neoprene of either 5mm or 7mm thickness.
-These booties feature a built-in sole and super-elastic neoprene to provide maximum comfort.
+These dive booties feature a built-in sole and super-elastic neoprene to provide maximum comfort.
 These booties come with a fin strap holder to prevent mid-dive fin slip.
 They also have a ribbed sole to create traction for walking on shore or a boat.
 While these booties do have a zipper with a pull, they also have a sealing flap behind the zipper which prevents water leaking along the zipper.
-A heel and toe cap also prevents wear in the high-rub areas of the boot.
-Also, these booties have two holes to prevent bootie flooding, which also means the water which warmed up between foot and bootie is flushed out — something to consider for cold water divers.
-These booties fit true to size.
+A heel and toe cap also prevents wear in the high-rub areas of the dive booties.
+Also, these booties have two holes to prevent dive booties flooding, which also means the water which warmed up between foot and bootie is flushed out — something to consider for cold water divers.
+These dive booties fit true to size.

 MATERIAL: 5 or 7mm super-elastic neoprene, ribbed rubber sole

 BEST SUITED FOR: Cooler water diving down to 50 degrees Fahrenheit

 TECH: Fin strap holder, heel and toe caps

 ALSO SUITED FOR: Shore divers or those working on the seabed

 EXTRAS: Sealing flap over zipper to prevent leaking